Priyanshu-sde/GitDrip/README.md

 ## 🔧 Setup

-First, set your OpenRouter API key:
+First, set your OpenRouter API key and SSH configuration:

 ```bash
 gitdrip setup
 ```

-You'll be prompted to paste your API key.
+This will:
+- Prompt for your OpenRouter API key
+- Generate SSH keys if not present
+- Open GitHub SSH settings page in your browser
+- Trust GitHub's SSH host

 ---